 In order to accommodate the tremendous growth of the Gwynedd-Mercy Family in all levels of education: elementary, high school, and college, the Spring House public school was purchased in the spring of 1982.
 Later, six acres of playing fields adjacent to the parcel were purchased.
 In recent years, two major additions have been made to the building, a 22,000 square foot project including a multi-purpose gymnasium/auditorium, a library, and computer room and a 2004 addition housing our middle school wing, enhanced science lab, and fine arts areas.

-The student body of Gwynedd-Mercy Academy Elementary is presently composed of nearly 400 boys and girls from kindergarten through grade 8.
-There are three classes at each grade level with an average of 15 students in each class.
+The student body of Gwynedd-Mercy Academy Elementary is presently composed of nearly 390 boys and girls from pre-kindergarten through grade 8.
+There are two homeroom classes in grades K-3 and three classes in grades 4-8 with an average of 16 students in each class.